sios13/simonwebb/README.md

 # simonwebb
 Simonwebb is a personal website to show my projects.

-Simoxwebb was made with framework Simox.
+Simonwebb was made with framework Simox.